tsahara/r7rs/content/formal.md

 ```

-This definition of {\cf cond-expand} does not interact with the
+This definition of ``cond-expand`` does not interact with the
-{\cf features} procedure.
+``features`` procedure.
 It requires that each feature identifier provided
 by the implementation be explicitly mentioned.

 ```